Rocky Kramer

 Sindre Langhelle (/ˈsɪndrɛ ˈlɑːŋhələ/; born August 3, 1990), known professionally as Rocky Kramer (/ˈrɒki ˈkreɪmɚ/), is a Norwegian-American guitarist, singer, songwriter, composer and bandleader from Trondheim who is now based in Los Angeles.
 In 2018, Kramer became more widely known when he headlined the Seattle Hempfest.
 The next year, he released the single "Rock Star" from his debut album Firestorm, together with a well-received animation over live-action music video, exceeding a million views on Facebook.
 "Rock Star" reached number 1 on the Global DRT Chart and was nominated for a Hollywood Music in Media Award.
 Following release of Firestorm, Kramer performed at the 2019 Sturgis Motorcycle Rally in Sturgis, South Dakota, before joining Buckcherry's tour throughout the United Kingdom.
-Kramer has been described as "[o]ne of the strongest and most poignant guitarists since [Jimi] Hendrix."
 In 2021, it was announced that Kramer had been cast to play the character "Lars Olsen" in the Aaron Lee Lopez directed feature film Rockin' in Time, due in theaters in 2025.
 Kramer plays and endorses Fender Stratocaster guitars.
 In February of 2024, Kramer returned to East West Studios in Hollywood, with a brand new band to record an upcoming album entitled "Alone In The Rain" along with the Rockin' In Time movie Soundtrack.
+In March of 2026, it was announced that Kramer had been named the new lead guitarist and backup vocalist for THE KNACK, a legacy band supporting original bass player Prescott Niles.

 Early life

 Kramer was born to Bjørn Langhelle and Ingjerd Langhelle (née Andresen) in Trondheim, Norway.
 He grew up in a musical family, as his mother was a skilled pianist and vocalist, while his father was first violinist in the Trondheim Symphony Orchestra.
-Kramer's older brother is Norwegian Jazz musician Ståle Langhelle.
+Kramer's older brother is Norwegian jazz musician Ståle Langhelle.
 When Kramer was five, his mother died of cancer.
-Kramer began his musical career playing the piano and violin, before switching to guitar after listening to KISS and AC/DC.
+Kramer began his musical career playing the piano and violin, before switching to guitar after listening to Kiss and AC/DC.
 He cites Yngwie Malmsteen as a key guitar influence and Pink Floyd for general inspiration.
 As a teenager he was a member of the band Armed Science, which reached the final of the Ungdommens kulturmønstring or UKM talent show.